-Poor quality of the tender dossier, includina the technical specifications, which may lead to a higher risk of failure in delivery and potential disagreement between the contracting authority and the supplier in the final acceptance.
+Challenges Recommendations Poor quality of the tender dossier, including the technical specifications, which may lead to a higher risk of failure in delivery and potential disagreement between the contracting authority and the supplier in the final acceptance.
 Dedicate particular attention to the preparation of the technical specifications.
-Describe in detail the bill of quantities, exact situation of site and the the required specifications, well as as complementary equipment (supply) and service.
+Describe in detail the bill of quantities, exact situation of the site and the required specifications, as well as any complementary equipment (supply) and service.
 Availability of support documents, including building permit, which need to be available at the time of signature of the contract.
-Failure in availability of such documents may lead to delays in the whole project implementation or even in the impossibility achieve to the expected results. building projects.
+Failure in availability of such documents may lead to delays in the whole project implementation or even in the impossibility to achieve the Check that your project work-plan and the procurement plan are consistent and the legal requirements will be available in time not to hamper the start of the works.
+Ideally, it is recommended to launch the procedure for ready-to-go expected results. building projects.
 Complexity of procedure for works.
 Even the negotiated competitive procedure is complex and need careful preparation.
 Devote enough time and professional expertise for the preparation of the tender dossier.
 Consider the possibility of contracting an external service provider, if needed be .
 Lack of sufficient number of quality or compliant offers, either due to the low capacity of the invited tenderers, too restrictive requirements or inadequate publication Organize clarification meetings with all potential tenderers, if needed be and establish a "Questions and answers" document available to all of them; ensure not too restrictive requirements (see above) and wide publication of tenders.
 In case of competitive negotiated, consider inviting more than 3 tenderers.
 Inadequate quality of works and supervision, which may lead the contractor to fail in the delivery.
 Appoint a competent supervisory architect or engineer, with proved independence from the works contractor.
 Non-respect of the deadlines for implementation, due to unforeseen difficulties in the work or lack of adequate input by the contractor Timing for the works should be carefully planned and supervised during implementation.
 Consider the possibility to include penalty clauses in the contract in case of delays due to the contractor.
 Additional works, due to unexpected situations, which may delay or increase the cost of the works execution.
 Plan a contingency amount in the contract and the conditions for its use by the contractor.
 This reserve should not be higher than 10% of the contract value.